charlesisengineering/sam-app/README.md

+# Description
+This is an AWS SAM application for receiving Hospitable webhook requests and using them to update a Supabase DB

 # sam-app

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.